dportik/dadi_pipeline/README.md

 I noticed that optimizations sometimes fail, crashing the script.
 If this happened repeatedly, I blocked out the code for this model and skipped it - sometimes they were too complex for a given data set.
-Sometimes the optimizations don't completely fail, but display optimization warnings.
+Sometimes the optimizations don't completely fail, but display severe warnings.
 These aren't translated to the output files, so pay attention to the program output and make sure this isn't a problem - the likelihoods from these are bizarre and should not be used.

+The scripts here are all tailored to run the example file I've provided.
+You should be able to perform each step by only editing the path to the example file.

+Questions can be sent to daniel.portik@uta.edu